 It is now recognized that many exacerbations are not reported to healthcare professionals for therapy and yet these events, although often shorter in duration, also have a significant impact on health status.
-Thus COPD patients need to receive education about the importance of understanding exacerbation symptoms and when to seek professional healthcare.
+266,267 Thus COPD patients need to receive education about the importance of understanding exacerbation symptoms and when to seek professional healthcare.
+The WHO has defined a minimum set of interventions for the management of exacerbations.28

-Exacerbations are mainly triggered by respiratory viral infections although bacterial infections and environmental factors such as pollution and ambient temperature may also initiate and/or amplify these events.
-Short-term exposure to fine particulate matter (PM2.5) is associated with increased hospitalizations for acute exacerbations and increased mortality of COPD.277-279 The most common virus isolated is human rhinovirus (the cause of the common cold) and can be detected for up to a week after an exacerbation onset.
+Exacerbations are mainly triggered by respiratory viral infections although bacterial infections and environmental factors such as pollution and ambient temperature may also initiate and/or amplify these events.268 Short-term exposure to fine particulate matter (PM2.5) is associated with increased hospitalizations for acute exacerbations and increased mortality of COPD.
+269-271 The most common virus isolated is human rhinovirus (the cause of the common cold) and can be detected for up to a week after an exacerbation onset.
 When associated with viral infections, exacerbations are often more severe, last longer and precipitate more hospitalizations, as seen during winter.

-Exacerbations can be associated with increased sputum production and, if purulent, there are studies that demonstrated increased bacteria in the sputum273,280,281 There is reasonable evidence to support the concept that eosinophils are increased in the airways, lung, and blood in a significant proportion of patients with COPD.
-Furthermore, eosinophil numbers increase together with neutrophils and other inflammatory cells during exacerbations in a proportion of subjects with COPD exacerbations.282-284 The presence of sputum eosinophilia has been related to susceptibility to viral infection.
-It has been suggested that exacerbations associated with an increase in sputum or blood eosinophils may be more responsive to systemic steroids although more prospective trials are needed to test this hypothesis.
+Exacerbations can be associated with increased sputum production and, if purulent, there are studies that demonstrated increased bacteria in the sputum^{265,272,273} There is reasonable evidence to support the concept that eosinophils are increased in the airways, lung, and blood in a significant proportion of patients with COPD.
+Furthermore, eosinophil numbers increase together with neutrophils and other inflammatory cells during exacerbations in a proportion of subjects with COPD exacerbations.274-276 The presence of sputum eosinophilia has been related to susceptibility to viral infection.273 It has been suggested that exacerbations associated with an increase in sputum or blood eosinophils may be more responsive to systemic steroids277 although more prospective trials are needed to test this hypothesis.277